-Any adult who is 18 or older with a valid state-issued medical marijuana card can buy cannabis at a medical marijuana dispensary.
+Any adult who is 21 or older, or who has a valid state-issued medical marijuana card can buy cannabis at a medical marijuana dispensary.
 Out-of-state cards are accepted, and minors who have been approved for a medical marijuana prescription can also purchase their medication from a dispensary as long as a parent or guardian is there to sign a “Minor Release Form.”
 Parents or guardians will also need to confirm their position as caregiver for the minor as well.

-From now until the establishment of recreational use laws, legal marijuana consumption is for private use only.
+As of January 2018, legal recreational marijuana consumption is still for private use only.
 It is illegal to smoke in public and doing so will result in a ticket, a fine, or both.
-Fortunately, the state and industry leaders have been proactive in solving this issue, and there are several bills under review by both the state senate and assembly set to be voted on this summer.
+Fortunately, the state and industry leaders have been proactive in solving this issue, and continue to do so in 2018.

-As of May 2017, more than a dozen different bills regarding the use and sale of recreational marijuana in Nevada have been proposed or are under review by the state assembly.
-Although the laws cover everything from revisions of previously prohibited actions involving the use of marijuana to the taxation of the cannabis industry, there are two bills concerning the sale and consumption of recreational marijuana that smokers may want to keep a particular eye on.
+As of May 2017, more than a dozen different bills regarding the use and sale of recreational marijuana in Nevada had been proposed or are under review by the state assembly.
+Although the laws cover everything from revisions of previously prohibited actions involving the use of marijuana to the taxation of the cannabis industry, there are two bills concerning the sale and consumption of recreational marijuana that recreational consumers should know about.

 Before the introduction of Senate Bill 302 to the state’s judiciary committee, smokers of recreational marijuana were caught in a catch 22.
 While they could legally possess up to an ounce of marijuana without fear of legal persecution, without a state-issued medical license, it is illegal to purchase marijuana in the state.